LiliaFramework/Lilia/documentation/docs/libraries/lia.notice.md

 ## Overview

-The notices library (`lia.notices`) provides a comprehensive system for managing in-game notifications, notices, and message display in the Lilia framework.
-It includes notice creation, display, and management functionality.
+The notices library (`lia.notices`) provides a comprehensive system for managing in-game notifications, notices, and message display in the Lilia framework, enabling effective communication between the server and players through various notification channels.
+This library handles sophisticated notification management with support for multiple notice types, priority systems, and intelligent display queuing to ensure important messages are never missed while avoiding notification spam.
+The system features advanced notice creation with support for rich text formatting, custom styling, interactive elements, and contextual information that adapts to different game situations and player states.
+It includes comprehensive display functionality with support for various UI positions, animation effects, and accessibility options to accommodate different player preferences and visual needs.
+The library provides robust notice management with automatic expiration, user dismissal capabilities, and history tracking for administrative review and player reference.
+Additional features include localization support for multilingual notifications, integration with the framework's permission system for targeted messaging, and performance optimization for high-volume notification scenarios, making it essential for maintaining clear communication channels and keeping players informed about important events, updates, and administrative actions.

 ---